 - a.
 Students demonstrate advanced competencies in composition.
 Studies in this area comprise as much as two-thirds or at least one-third of the total curriculum. - b.
-Students gain knowledge and skills in one or more fields of music outside the major such as history and literature, theory and analysis, musicology and ethnomusicology, performance, and
+Students gain knowledge and skills in one or more fields of music outside the major such as history and literature, theory and analysis, musicology and ethnomusicology, performance, and pedagogy.
+Such supportive studies in music that broaden and deepen musical competence comprise at least one-third of the total curriculum. - c.

-- c.
 Students must be afforded regular opportunities to hear their works performed. - d.
 As a culminating demonstration of professional capability in the major field, the student must submit at least one original composition appropriate as a final project.